 MENTAL HEALTH HEARINGS AT ST. JOHNS

--Mental health hearings will be held one day per week, Fridays at 9:00 am.
-The patient and hospital staff will participate remotely, hearings are open to the public at the Hall of Justice.
+- Mental health hearings will be held three days per week.
+The patient and hospital staff will participate remotely.
 Call/contact your attorney for information on your case.
 Office of Public Defense: 360-578-7430.
-See Emergency Rule No 3 here.

 TRUANCY OR AT RISK YOU CASES